 Offering services that promote people's development through financial inclusion

-- The provision of credit lines to meet the financing needs of "bankable" microfinance institutions by providing them with local currency resources and generally by positioning themselves as sustainable banking partners for the institutions they support.
+- The granting of lines of credit, which respond very concretely to the financing needs of "bankable" microfinance institutions by providing them with resources in local currency, positions our Group as a sustainable banking partner for the institutions it supports.

 Societe Generale's commitment with microfinance sector players